 How to avoid over-expansion…

-When flush with early investor capital there is an understandable desire to rush out and build a business as quickly profitable, thinking “if you build it, they will come.”
+Why cannabis brands fail when flush with early investor capital there is an understandable desire to rush out and build a business as quickly profitable, thinking “if you build it, they will come.”
 But the lessons of 2018-19 have shown that there are still many obstacles to profitability in the cannabis industry.
 You must understand this is a long game, and strategic investments now will likely pay off in the future, but you have to survive to that future point.
 To accomplish this it is best to focus on sound business principles.
 The rush of investor money into industries like technology have created an illusion that start-ups become “unicorns” overnight.
 But the sad reality is that for every unicorn there are hundreds of dead donkeys.
 Don’t be a donkey.
 Build business plans on sensible and verifiable market data.
 Create a long-term roadmap with growth in stages spurred by tangible achievements.
-For example, don’t open a second dispensary location until the first is stable and profitable and you can afford to take a loss for several quarters.
-The cannabis industry has shown that slow and steady is the best path to success.
-Don’t extinguish your enthusiasm, simply channel it into long-term plans.

-Considering how well publicized the issues with cannabis tax and regulatory compliance are, it is shocking how often we encounter operators who simply have not been paying their taxes… or have been ignoring letters from local regulators for non-compliance.
+Why cannabis brands fail considering how well publicized the issues with cannabis tax and regulatory compliance are.
+It is shocking how often we encounter operators who simply have not been paying their taxes.
 Bad news is bad news whether you ignore it or not.
 It is of the utmost importance that you do not ignore the bad news.

 The first responsibility for cannabis business owners and operators is maintaining compliance with shifting regulations, paying and filing proper taxes, and ensuring operating licenses are secured and maintained.
 In the previous examples, the consequences of running out of money are bad, but they can be solved with capital infusions and other solutions.
 But failing tax and regulatory compliance is a do-or-die proposition.
 Losing your operating license means the end of everything.
 Do not let this happen.
 And the risk of failing tax compliance is financial problems like you can barely imagine.
 Tax authorities can go after your house, your car, even issue jail time in certain circumstances.
 The potential consequences here are so dire they must be treated as such.